Vvslaxman/auth0-login-signup/README.md

+# Auth0-login-Signup
-# Auth0-login-Signup with addon Continue with Google and LinkedIn
+Addon Continue with Google and LinkedIn